Ottawa is ready for electric vehicles

 For more information about EV charging station installation, visit www.esasafe.com.

-Battery electric cars sold today can travel at least 120 to 200 km on a single charge, while plug-in hybrids and extended range EVs can travel more than 500 kilometres using a combination of battery and efficient gasoline engine technology.
+Battery electric cars sold today can travel between 350 to 450 km on a single charge, while plug-in hybrids and extended range EVs can travel more than 500 kilometres using a combination of battery and efficient gasoline engine technology.
 Since most Canadians drive 50 km or less per day, these travel ranges are well within the daily needs of most drivers in Canada.

 Note that EVs don't run out of charge unexpectedly.
 As with gas vehicles, a dashboard display indicates the level of charge and the estimated driving range.
 EVs also perform more efficiently at stoplights or in traffic jams.
 When an EV stops, its electric motor doesn’t draw energy from the battery, but gas engines continue to burn fuel even when stopped.

-All EVs come standard with a cord set that lets you charge the battery using a regular wall socket, also known as Level 1 or 110 volts charging.
-It can take 8 to 20 hours to fully charge an EV at Level 1.
+All EVs come standard with a cord set that lets you charge the battery using a regular wall socket, also known as Level 1 or 120 volts charging.
+At Level 1, BEVs can take up to 50 hours to charge from empty to 80%, whereas PHEVs can be charged in 5 to 6 hours.

 In addition to recharging at home, you can recharge your EV at publicly available charging stations.
-There are more than 500 Level 2 (240 volt) and a growing number of fast-charging Level 3 stations in Ontario today.
-Level 3 stations can fully charge an EV battery in about 20 to 30 minutes.
-That’s at least eight times faster than a Level 2 charging station.
+Out of the 7,000 charging stations across Canada, over 200 Level 2 and Level 3 stations can be found in Ottawa, with a growing number of fast-charging Level 3 stations in Ontario.
+Level 3 stations can charge an EV battery from empty to 80% in about 20 to 30 minutes, which is at least eight times faster than a Level 2 charging station.

-Under the Electric Vehicle Chargers Ontario (EVCO) program, more than 140 Level 3 charging stations and almost 200 Level 2 stations have been installed across Ontario and more deployments are planned.
-Ottawa currently has nine Level 3 stations and six Level 2 stations installed, with more coming soon.
+Under the Electric Vehicle Chargers Ontario (EVCO) program, more than 140 Level 3 charging stations and almost 200 Level 2 stations have been installed across Ontario.
+Ottawa currently has nine Level 3 stations and six Level 2 stations installed, with more coming soon as Minister Wilkinson announced an effort to install nearly 3,000 new chargers in Ontario.
+With the support of 30 Ontario-based partner organizations, there will be 1,908 Level 2 chargers and 100 Level 3 chargers to be installed.

 Throughout the province, charging stations are typically located in or close to major attractions, restaurants, shopping mall parking lots, businesses and municipal properties for in-city travel.
 The Level 3 or fast-charging stations are generally located along highways and other major roadways to ease inter-city travel for EV drivers.